rubygems/gemstash/man/gemstash-debugging.7.md

 within your base directory.
 By default, this will be at `~/.gemstash/server.log`.

 You might find it easier to view the log directly in your terminal.
-If you run Gemstash [in non-daemonized form][START_OPTIONS], the log will be output directly to standard out:
+Gemstash outputs its log directly to standard out:

 ```
-$ gemstash start --no-daemonize
+$ gemstash start
 ```

 You can also [check the status][STATUS] of the server: